 Top 5 Mob Farms in Minecraft 1.19

 However, even when we are now at the latest Minecraft update, players must still make certain mob farms that are highly useful in the game to ensure they get the best drops out of the mob.
 Mobs—whether hostile, passive, or neutral—can drop items when they are killed, which are highly useful, and while players typically fight these mobs and obtain their mob loot, they can still exploit each mob’s weaknesses and build a farm around it.
-And since some mob farms can be extremely important for Minecraft players, in the long run, we’ve made a list of the top 5 mobs you can farm for in Minecraft 1.19.
+And since some mob farms can be extremely important for Minecraft players in the long run, we’ve listed the top 5 mobs you can farm for in Minecraft 1.19.

 Top 5 mobs for players to create farms in Minecraft 1.19